bpettis/fuck-bigots/README.md

+***UPDATE:*** Looks like the form on the MO website has been taken down.
+The site currently just shows "The specified form no longer exists or is currently unpublished."
+What a _huge_ bummer

 # Fuck Bigots

 This is a forked version of a python script (https://github.com/boiled-water-tsar/eat-my-entire-trans-ass-andrew-bailey) that will automatically send data to the Attorney General of Missouri.